tjharrop/nsw-design-system/src/components/link-list/content/_guidance.md

 ## When to avoid

-Do not
+Do not use:

-* use a link list for pages that aren't related as this is likely to confuse users
+* for pages that aren't related as this is likely to confuse users
-* use a link list in a transactional service or a form
+* in a transactional service or a form
-* use as an on-page navigation pattern.
+* as an on-page navigation pattern.

 ## How this component works